sahabi/programming-blockchain/README.md

 jupyter notebook
 ```

-Now on your browser you can select the notebook.
+On your browser you can select the notebook.

 The code snippets were run using Python 2.7.
 There is no guruantees with Python 3.